Term-4-CSD-Team-48/api/README.md

 MAIL_SMTP_STARTTLS=true
 MONGO_CONNECTION_STRING=mongodb+srv://xyfoco:09bCP5iyIakm7UTt@cluster0.hacfvzo.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0

-AI_INFERENCE_IP_ADDRESS should be 127.0.0.1 if the AI server is being hosted on the same machine.
+AI_SERVER_URL should be http://127.0.0.1:8080 if the AI server is being hosted on the same machine.

 MAIL_HOST should be smtp.gmail.com if gmail